Short Course in Ceramics

 Those students with some experience will be able to make functional or sculptural objects of their choice working with the tutor to enhance making and decorative ideas.

-All students will be able to take final pieces home with them after the glaze firing process is complete.
+All students will be able to take final pieces home with them after the glaze firing.

 How is it assessed?